spolo96/SonidosApp/README.md

 ## Further notes

 * This is my first mobile app made with Ionic.
-* The simplistic way of dealing with the functions here made it an excellent approach vs React Native.
+* The simplistic way of dealing with the functions here made it an excellent approach compared to React Native.
-* A same application will be made but in React Native.